 Never run your air conditioner with the vents closed.
-Doing so could cause the air conditioner to freeze and may damage the unit.
+Doing so could cause the air conditioner to freeze and may damage to the unit.
 The manufacturer recommends having at least 3 vents open when running to prevent any chance of freezing up.
-We recommend that you clean out the filters at least every two weeks when running the air conditioner on a continual basis.